 And if you breastfeed and give the milk to your baby, you’ve no doubt experienced the frustrations of having the fat separate inside the bottle.
 In a plastic feeding bottle, this fat sticks to the side of the bottle and doesn’t want to mix in.
 That doesn’t happen with old-school glass feeding bottles.

 And whether you breastfeed or formula feed, you have probably noticed that your plastic bottles get an icky film on them.
-That’s because that plastic is holding on to the fats in the milk.
+That’s because plastic is holding on to the fats in the milk.
 That’s also why they get that weird film over time- the plastic is retaining foods and cleaning agents alike, making the bottle look dirty.

 Once a baby bottle is thrown out, do you know how long it takes for it to decompose?
 It takes 450 years for your typical plastic water bottle to decompose, and some of these thicker and more compound plastics, like is probably found in your baby bottle, can take up to a thousand years to decompose!

 Glass is awesome for the environment because it offers reusability to the max.
-One set of glass baby bottles can probably last you years, and certainly though your baby’s entire feeding journey.
+One set of glass baby bottles can probably last you years, and certainly through your baby’s entire feeding journey.
 Plus, when you’re done with the bottles, they are 100% recyclable.
 And glass recycling is much more easily accessible than plastic recycling.